lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-09-05-All_or_nothing.md

 * various cryptographic protocols, such as [TLS](https://doi.org/10.1145/322510.322530)
 * the seL4 operating system kernel

+Each of these verification projects consisted of milestones that could be proved one at a time, our knowledge growing at each step.
-None of these verification projects can be called 100% complete.
+None of can be called 100% complete.
 In the case of VIPER, Avra Cohn felt the need to [point out the limitations](https://rdcu.be/eEkVV) of her proof, which she felt was being oversold.
 The design had not been verified down to its lowest level, and the initialisation phase not at all.